vi/websocat/README.md

 ## Features

 * Connecting to and serving WebSockets from command line.
-* Executing external program and making it communitate to WebSocket using stdin/stdout.
+* Executing external program and making it communicate to WebSocket using stdin/stdout.
 * Text and binary modes, converting between lines (or null-terminated records) and messages.
 * Inetd mode, UNIX sockets (including abstract namesaced on Linux).
 * Integration with Nginx using TCP or UNIX sockets.
-* Directly using unathenticated SOCKS5 servers for connecting to WebSockets and listening WebSocket connection.
+* Directly using unauthenticated SOCKS5 servers for connecting to WebSockets and listening WebSocket connection.
 * Auto-reconnect and connection-reuse modes.
 * Linux, Windows and Mac support, with [pre-built executables][releases].
 * Low-level WebSocket clients and servers with overridable underlying transport connection, e.g. calling external program to serve as a transport for websocat (for SSL, proxying, etc.).